 Note: Packer is executed through a series of makefile targets with eks-worker-al2.json as the build specification.
 The build process uses the amazon-ebs Packer builder (from the HashiCorp website) and launches an instance.
 The Packer shell provisioner (from the HashiCorp website) runs the install-worker.sh script on the instance to install software and perform other configuration tasks.
 Then, Packer creates an AMI from the instance and terminates the instance after the AMI is created.

 To configure a custom source AMI, set the variables source_ami_id, source_ami_owners, source_ami_filter_name and aws_region in the Packer configuration file eks-worker-al2.json.
-For example:
+An example follows:

 "aws_region": "ap-southeast-1",